 Class Requirements and Instructional Methods: Classes will entail vocal warm-ups, lectures and videos on vocal techniques, the vocal mechanism, vocal performance, and the art of singing.
 Students (guided by the instructor) will choose vocal solo selections suitable for their voice type, range, and level of proficiency; and will be given guidance on proper vocal execution of the repertoire.
 It is expected that students will do at least 2 hours of individual practice weekly, outside of class times, on their solo repertoire.
 Students will be required to perform their solo songs weekly, and will be graded on their progress.
 In addition to solo work, students will learn Vocal Class Ensemble selections to be performed in concerts on and off-campus.
 Please note that this is a Vocal Performance Class, hence participation in Concerts is important and mandatory.
-Concert Schedule thus Far:- Solo Concert Performances in Mid-September, Mid-October, and November 2017.
-Group Performances in November and December 2017.
-Final Concert will be Sunday December 3rd, 2017 at 3:00pm at First United Methodist Church, El Centro (312 S. Eighth Street), at 3:00pm.
+Concert Schedule thus Far:- Solo Concert Performances in Mid-September, Mid-October, and mid-November; Ensemble Concerts in Late-November and early-December 2017.
+Our Fall Concert will be on Sunday December 3rd, 2017 at 3:00pm, at First United Methodist Church, El Centro, CA 92243.